santiment/academy/src/docs/sanapi/accessing-the-api.md

 ## Errors

-In case something is not correct with the request, the API will return an error.
+If there's an issue with your request, the API will return an error.
+Regardless of the error, the API should always return a status code of 200.
+The error response will include a description of the problem that occurred.

-The API requests should always return status code 200, even if there was an error processing the request.
-An error response is going to include a description of the error that occured.
-For example here is what will happen if the query passed to the API is not valid:
+For instance, if an invalid query is passed to the API, the following will occur:

 ```bash
 $ curl \